Just-Help/.github/README.md

 # .github
-Our goal is in our name, to Just Help.
+Our mission is in our name, to Just Help.